juancclcarvalho/dalmax-framework-deep-active-learning-python/README.md

 - `batch_size`: Number of samples to be selected in each iteration.
 - `iterations`: Number of iterations.
 - `test_size`: Proportion of the test dataset.
+- `mult_gpu`: Use multiple GPUs.
+Optional.
+If `True`, the model is trained with multiple GPUs.
+If not informed, the model is trained with a single GPU.

 #### Results
 The results are saved in the `results` folder.
 The following files are generated: